StadGent/fractal_styleguide_gent-base-archive/README.md

 │       └── sass
 └── package.json
 ```
-The build directory contains all sass source files and all asset files needed for the styleguide.
+The build directory contains all sass source files and all asset files needed for the style guide.

-### Implementing this styleguide in your own project
+### Implementing this style guide in your own project
-This styleguide aims to be technology independent.
+This style guide aims to be technology independent.
 This means you should be able to use it inside your project with wathever technology you want.
 It utilizes SASS to style its components, so you will have to use that in your project.

-After installing the styleguide through `npm install gent_styleguide` you''ll get a folder structure like this:
+After installing the style guide through `npm install gent_styleguide` you''ll get a folder structure like this:

 ```
 .